travelers checks switzerland

 Here too, many Swiss banks will only redeem American Express traveler’s checks in US dollars if you have an account with them.
 These Swiss banks redeem traveler’s checks in dollars:

-• Migros Bank (Only for account holders.)
+• Migros Bank (Only with a Migros Bank account)

-• UBS (Only for account holders.
-5-franc fee.)
+• UBS (Only with a UBS account, 5-franc fee.)

 Fees at Raiffeisen banks may vary between individual cooperatives.
 Some bank, including Bank Cler, PostFinance, and the Zürcher Kantonalbank, do not redeem traveler’s checks in US dollars.